sarimkhan208/Interview-Prepration-Questions/javascript.md

     friends cap
 )
 it does not gives any undefined becouse arrow function does not have its own this keyword it inherit from parent function

+## 6) What is mean by new Keyword

+In programming, the "new" keyword is used to create an instance or object of a class or constructor function.
+It is commonly used in object-oriented languages such as JavaScript, Java, C++, and C#.

+When the "new" keyword is used followed by a constructor function or a class name, it initiates the process of creating a new object based on the definition provided by the constructor or class.
+This object is often referred to as an instance.

+function Person(name, age) {
+  this.name = name;
+  this.age = age;
+}

+var john = new Person("John", 25);
+console.log(john.name); // Output: John
+console.log(john.age); // Output: 25